Req/picoprompt/README.md

 A very simple sync prompt for node **for educational purposes**.

-The goal of this fork is to be as simple as possible for usage in education.
-It enables students to practice with simple user inputs, without deeply learning about callbacks or promises.
-ESM only.
+The goal of this is to be as simple as possible for usage in education.
+It enables students to practice with simple user inputs early on, without callbacks or promises.

+Dependencies are inlined, ESM only.

 ## Installation